|

 I

-wondered perhaps if my friend didnt just want
+wondered perhaps if my friend didn’t just want

 to get me out of the house, see me unsettled again,